KDE/purpose/README.md

 Furthermore, a `pluginname_config.qml` will be provided for extra Configuration, if required.

+These plugins can be optionally be executed in-process.

-#### Separate
+#### Separate Process
-Sometimes fitting in Qt some actions can require some extra work.
+Sometimes executing some actions through Qt code can require some extra work.
 For those cases, it's possible to implement the plugin in a separate process.
 It will require some extra work when it comes to implementing the feedback process with the main process but it allows to run plugins in any imaginable technologies.

-The file structure for these plugins is the one of [KPackage](http://api.kde.org/frameworks-api/frameworks5-apidocs/kpackage/html/index.html) and will allow to package the plugins in an archive if useful.
+The file structure for these plugins is the one of defined by [KPackage](http://api.kde.org/frameworks-api/frameworks5-apidocs/kpackage/html/index.html) which allows to package and distributethe plugins in an archive.

 To that end, we will need to provide:
 * A `manifest.json` file, that will define the plugin description, capabilities